 The patent application tells us that it might be possible for someone to advertise their profile from one social networking site upon another social networking site, or to point to a personal page that isn’t on a social network, such as a Geocities page.

-The intent behind this advertising process appears to be to give people a chance to promote sites that aren’t commercial in nature, and don’t offer products or services for sale.
+The intent behind this advertising process appears to be to give people a chance to promote sites that aren’t commercial, and don’t offer products or services for sale.
 I suspect that might be prone to abuse, but it would be interesting to see it in action.